Frequently Asked Questions

 How hard is it to raise the money?

 Many of our participants find that people are eager to donate money to fight arthritis.
-One in five adults plus 300,000 children live with arthritis, so chances are that everyone knows someone effected by the disease.
+One in five adults plus 300,000 children live with arthritis, so chances are that everyone knows someone affected by the disease.
 We will provide you with fundraising tips and ideas, as well as support along the way, but you must do the work.
 The most successful ways to raise the money are:

 - A personal letter-writing campaign to friends, family and co-workers.
 Often your story and that of the person you are honoring is compelling enough for people to support you.
 You can send multiple letters via e-mail on your personal website.